 Izrael Gutman remembered him: Winter was an outstanding person in the ghetto, even in terms of appearance.
 He was very tall, with wide, arched back.
-He would always look down into the ground.
+He would always look down at the ground.
 In the middle of his yellowish face, there was a giant nose with a pair of glasses on top.

 Winter firmly refused leaving the ghetto, doomed to destruction.
 Auerbach was insisting for him to try and leave, but he replied: What does it mean, to leave?
 Not everybody has the right to stand up and leave.
 What will happen to those who don’t have a chance to get out?

-When the uprising began on 19 April, Winter joined two of his surviving children, who were hiding in a bunker at 30 Franciszkańska street. (…) during the first days of the battles in the ghetto, Winter was writing a diary.
+When the uprising began on 19 April, Winter joined two of his surviving children, who were hiding in a bunker at 30 Franciszkańska Street.
+Kassow writes: “(…) during the first days of the battles in the ghetto, Winter was writing a diary.
 When Izrael Gutman was wounded in the eye, Winter visited him – that was their last meeting.
 He told Gutman that his life was over, and that after losing his wife and son, he was a wreck of a man.
-Only one question kept following him: where was the world, when the Jews were going to their death?
+Only one question kept following him: where was the world, when the Jews were going to their death?” .